kannanvijayan-zz/Thoughts/binjs_part1.md

-Reflecting on above examples drove us to reconsider our problem statement: the best way for us to "fix" the parsing issue is to eliminate the need for parsing code entirely, unless that code is about to run.
+Reflecting on above examples drove us to reconsider our problem statement: the best way for us to "fix" the parsing issue is to eliminate the need for parsing code entirely unless that code is about to run.

-Our goal with Binary AST, then, is simple but aggressive: design a source format that allows a parser to achieve load-time performance as close as possible to native programs, by enabling the parser to skip looking at code it's not about to execute.
+Our goal with Binary AST then, is simple but aggressive: design a source format that allows a parser to achieve load-time performance as close as possible to native programs, by enabling the parser to skip looking at code it's not about to execute.